 On one hand I love this.
 It’s clearly a shot at the franchise mentality.
-They are differentiating themselves from the historical pack.
 But, are they making a statement about our industry at the expense of their own team?
 A consumer can agree with this ad’s statement and when they do, their thought process quickly ends.
 Asking the consumer to make the mental leap that it’s your team of agents who are the real “sellers” is probably a bridge too far.
 Yes, it’s logical.
 But, in terms of the splits seconds a billboard ad demands, too much mental leaping isn’t advised.

 “I am Hiring Listing Agents” (Billboard ad promoting a single agent name)

 I love this ad for how bad it is.
 There is no better example of, “old school” real estate than this.